The TEFL Academy certification review.

 25th April 2022 UPDATE:

-A distraught customer sent Trusted TEFL Reviews a carbon copy of an email from The TEFL Academy, where it explicitly states that TEFL Academy certificates are not recognized in Ireland.
+A distraught customer sent Trusted TEFL Reviews a carbon copy of an email from The TEFL Academy, which explicitly states that TEFL Academy certificates are not recognized in Ireland.
 They also state that its certificates are not recognized in Malta.

 Given that the TEFL Academy’s main office is in Dublin, Ireland, it puzzles us as to why its certificates are not recognized in the country in which it is headquartered.